From Prague to Berlin: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

-Just four hours away from Prague is Berlin, Germany's capital and one of the most visited cities in Europe.
+Germany's capital is one of the most visited cities in Europe.
 Whether you're traveling there as a short detour or as your next destination, Berlin has much to offer.
 Reminders of its turbulent history are everywhere, but Berlin is also a vibrant city full of cultural attractions, gorgeous sights, and cutting-edge architecture.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.